Baptism & Confirmation

 If you live in the parish of Pagham then you are entitled to get your child baptised at St Thomas à Becket’s.

-We baptise children on Sundays either at our main service at 9.45am or at a ‘stand alone’ baptism service at 12noon.
+We baptise children on Sundays at a ‘stand alone’ baptism service at 2pm.
 Sometimes more than one child will be baptised at the same service.

 There is no charge for baptism: to become a born again child of God is a free gift.

 It is useful to think about suitable godparents for your child.
 They must be themselves baptised (preferably confirmed) because otherwise they would not be able to make major religious promises on behalf of your child which no one has ever done for them or they for themselves.